mayalkaul/amplicon-prep/README.md

 # amplicon-prep
 Merges, trims, and creates sorted bam files to view paired-end amplicon sequencing data

-#### Requires
+#### Requirements (and command line commands to get them)
 -conda

+-sequence viewer: Tablet and IGV are free

+all of the following can be installed by command line via "conda install -c bioconda <package name>"

+-nextflow (builds the pipeline)

 -pandaseq (merges paired end reads)

 -cutadapt (trims linked primers)

 -bwa (maps reads onto their target amplicon)

--samtools (creates the bam files that can be opened by a viewer -- Tablet and IGV, among many other, are free and decent)
+-samtools (creates the bam files that can be opened by a viewer)

 #### Data format
 user must create a design.csv file which tells nextflow where to find your files.
 As an example: